piroor/treestyletab/CONTRIBUTING.md

    See also the next.
  * **Does the problem appear with a clean profile?**
    You can start Firefox with temporary clean profile by a command line `-profile`, like: `"C:\Program Filex (x86)\Mozilla Firefox\firefox.exe" -no-remote -profile "%Temp%\FirefoxTemporaryProfile"`
+ * **Is the main topic single and clear?**
+   Sometimes I got an issue including multiple topics, but such an issue is hard to be closed, then it often stays opened for long time and confuses me.
+   If you have multiple topics, please report them as separate issues for each.

 Then, please report the bug with these information: